georgy4932/medichain-africa/README.md

 ---

-## What MediChain Does
+## What Orela Does

-MediChain enables healthcare providers to:
+Orela enables healthcare providers to:

 ### Track Inventory in Real Time
 - Monitor medicine batches